wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 You can use your own certificates if you already have a Certificate Authority (CA) or you can generate a self-signed certificate.
 For simplicity in this example a self-signed certificate is used.

-Because Mellonâ€™s SP metadata must reflect the capabilities of the installed version of mod_auth_mellon, must be valid SP metadata XML, and must contain an X509 certificate (whose creation can be obtuse unless you are familiar with X509 certificate generation) the most expedient way to produce the SP metadata is to use a tool included in the mod_auth_mellon package (mellon_create_metadata.sh).
+Because Mellon¡¯s SP metadata must reflect the capabilities of the installed version of mod_auth_mellon, must be valid SP metadata XML, and must contain an X509 certificate (whose creation can be obtuse unless you are familiar with X509 certificate generation) the most expedient way to produce the SP metadata is to use a tool included in the mod_auth_mellon package (mellon_create_metadata.sh).
 The generated metadata can always be edited later because it is a text file.
 The tool also creates your X509 key and certificate.

 SAML IdPs and SPs identify themselves using a unique name known as an EntityID.
 To use the Mellon metadata creation tool you need: